-At present, any person can make disclosures to the Australian Taxation Office (ATO), however, there is no specific regime protecting Whistleblowers in relation to tax disclosures.
-Amending the TAA will remedy this.
+Before the changes, any person could make disclosures to the Australian Taxation Office (ATO), however, there was no specific regime protecting Whistleblowers in relation to tax disclosures.

 Following this, there will be amendments to numerous Acts including the Banking act 1959, Insurance Act 1973, Life Insurance Act 1995 and the Superannuation Industry (Supervision) Act 1993.

 - Make clearer the obligations of corporations and other entities

 - Make clearer the legal rights and protections of Whistleblowers

 - Extend the subject matter of disclosures qualifying for protection to include breaches of all laws administered by ASIC and APRA.

 - Expand the categories of Whistleblowers’ qualifying for protection to include former officers, employees and suppliers as well as associates of the entity in relation to which disclosure is made and specified family members of employees, officers and others.
 Previously, you had to be a current employee or officer of a company or a current contractor

 - Expand the scope of conduct that may be the subject of protected disclosures

 - Eliminate the ‘good faith’ requirement for disclosures so that the motivation of Whistleblowers cannot be taken into account when determining if a disclosure qualifies for protection or not

 - Enhance requirements designed to protect a Whistleblower’s identity